ibm-cloud-docs/power-iaas/configuring-custom-image.md

 Before you can use a custom image as the boot volume, review the following information:

 - You must have a basic understanding of [IBM Cloud Object Storage](/docs/services/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage) concepts.
 - If you do not have an existing AIX or IBM i image, you can use IBM® PowerVC™ to capture and export an image for use with a {{site.data.keyword.powerSys_notm}}.
-For more information, see [Capturing a virtual machine](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.2/com.ibm.powervc.standard.help.doc/powervc_capturing_hmc.html){: new_window}{: external} and [Exporting images](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.4/com.ibm.powervc.standard.help.doc/powervc_install_cloudinit_hmc.html){: new_window}{: external}.
+For more information, see [Capturing a virtual machine](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.2/com.ibm.powervc.standard.help.doc/powervc_capturing_hmc.html){: external} and [Exporting images](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.4/com.ibm.powervc.standard.help.doc/powervc_install_cloudinit_hmc.html){: external}.
 To capture and export an image by using IBM PowerVC, the PowerVC private environment must contain N_Port ID Virtualization (NPIV) data volumes.
 The Power Systems Virtual Servers does not support captured images from environment with shared Storage Pools (SSP) vSCSI data volumes.
 - Alternatively, if you have already deployed a virtual server instance, you can capture it and redeploy a new virtual server instance.
-To accomplish this, you can use the [{{site.data.keyword.cloud}} CLI](/docs/cli?topic=cli-getting-started){: new_window}{: external} to capture a virtual server instance.
+To accomplish this, you can use the [{{site.data.keyword.cloud}} CLI](/docs/cli?topic=cli-getting-started){: external} to capture a virtual server instance.
 - You must verify that your AIX, IBM i, or Linux OS technology level is supported on the Power Systems hardware that you selected in the **Machine Type** field.

-For complete tutorials on migrating your AIX and IBM i workloads to Power Systems Virtual Servers, see [Migrating AIX to IBM Power Systems Virtual Servers](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_AIX_Migration_Tutorial_v1.pdf){: new_window}{: external} and [Migrating IBM i to IBM Power Systems Virtual Servers](https://ibm.box.com/s/zv7szf4216he00t6ejfhe0sr7zmbyu7r){: new_window}{: external}.
+For complete tutorials on migrating your AIX and IBM i workloads to Power Systems Virtual Servers, see [Migrating AIX to IBM Power Systems Virtual Servers](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_AIX_Migration_Tutorial_v1.pdf){: external} and [Migrating IBM i to IBM Power Systems Virtual Servers](https://ibm.box.com/s/zv7szf4216he00t6ejfhe0sr7zmbyu7r){: external}.

 The supported AIX and IBM i operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}: S922 (9009-22A), E880 (9119-MHE), or E980 (9080-M9S - Frankfurt only).
 To view a list of the supported AIX and IBM i operating system technology levels, see the following system software maps: